 HPV infection is very common.
-It’s estimated that the likelihood of getting HPV at some point in life, if you have at least one sex partner, is more than 84 percent for women and 91 percent for men.
+It’s estimated that the likelihood of getting HPV at some point in life, if you have at least one sex partner, is more than.
 You can be infected if you’ve only had one sex partner.
 And you can have the infection for years without knowing it.

 Although there’s no treatment for infections with the types of HPV that cause cervical cancer, they usually go away on their own, within one or two years.

 Incidence and mortality rate of cervical cancer in the United States

 Many women don’t have symptoms of cervical cancer, particularly pain, until it has progressed to a more advanced stage.
 Common symptoms include:

 - vaginal bleeding when you’re not on your period

 - unusual vaginal discharge, sometimes with a foul odor

 - pelvic or back pain

 You are at greater risk of getting cervical cancer and may need to be screened more frequently if:

 - your mother or sister has been diagnosed with cervical cancer